How to wash your technical outerwear

 So don’t just throw your apparel in the laundry with your stinky base layers!
 Read on for the lowdown on how to properly wash your waterproof or down outerwear including some tricks for keeping your apparel feelin’ fresh and high performance season after season.

-How to wash your Re-Up Down puffy and Down apparel
+How to wash your Re-Up Down jackets and Down apparel

 Down is an amazing insulating material because of the three-dimensional shape of the down clusters.
 The 3D clusters create air space that traps your body heat, and that body warmed air is what insulates you from the cold.